food & drink · attractions & tours ·

 The Post

 For a change of pace, head over to The Post.
-Stretching about 7,000 square feet, this eatery is part sports bar, part game hall.
-This spot is ideal for the night owls who prefer to get work done later in the day.
+The expansive 7,000 square-foot eatery is part sports bar, part game hall.
+This spot is ideal for night owls who prefer to get work done later in the day.
 Sip on a $5 cocktail or local drafts, or browse through its menu full of hearty sandwiches and sides.
-Feel free to break up your work with a game of skeeball or pool — now that’s what we consider a break.
+Feel free to break up your work with a game of skeeball or pool!

 Where: 129 S 30th St.